 All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
-Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place.
+Where extended school activities are provided by and managed by the school, our own child protection and safeguarding policy and procedures apply.